Skip to main content

 }

-Lightweight themes change the appearance of all controls within the application.
+Lightweight themes change the appearance of all controls within an application.
 If a standard control should keep its original appearance, set the attached dx:LightweightThemeManager.AllowStandardControlsTheming property to false.

 Alternatively, you can use the static LightweightThemeManager.AllowStandardControlsTheming property to keep original appearance for all standard controls within the application: